MikailaAkeredolu/BlackPantherSoapWebServiceLab/Black Panther Soap WebService.md

 ```

 Once you are done.
-Create files for your WebService Configuration, endpoints, repository, service and entity in seperate packages.
+Create files and packages for the following:
+- WebService Configuration
+- Endpoints
+- Repository
+- Service
+- Entity

  #### Part 2:
 - Connect your soap web service to the h2 in memory database (Bonus points if you use Mysql)